SnowConeCoder/snowcone-docs/docs/data/material/getting-started/faq/faq.md

 ## How can I disable transitions globally?

-MUI uses the same theme helper for creating all its transitions.
+SnowCone uses the same theme helper for creating all its transitions.
 Therefore you can disable all transitions by overriding the helper in your theme:

 ```js